Ethiopias Abiy Replaces Army Chief As Tigray Casualties Mount - UrduPoint

 Pope Francis added his voice to mounting concern from abroad of a slide into protracted civil conflict, calling for Ethiopia to "reject the temptation of armed confrontation", urging prayer and dialogue.

-And he replaced the foreign minister, Federal police commissioner and transferred the president of Amhara region to head Ethiopia's intelligence service.
+And he replaced the foreign minister and Federal police commissioner and transferred the president of Amhara region to head Ethiopia's intelligence service.

 The announcement came as a medical official told AFP that nearly 100 government soldiers had been treated for gunshot wounds at a hospital in the northern Amhara region, the latest indication of intense fighting.